dl-solarity/hardhat-zkit/README.md

 - `zkit:compile` task that compiles or recompiles the modified circuits with the main component.
 - `zkit:setup` task that generates or regenerates `zkey` and `vkey` for the previously compiled circuits.
 - `zkit:make` task that executes both `zkit:compile` and `zkit:setup` for convenience.
-- `zkit:verifiers` task that generates verifiers for all the previously setup circuits.
+- `zkit:verifiers` task that generates Solidity | Vyper verifiers for all the previously setup circuits.
 - `zkit:clean` task that cleans up the generated artifacts, types, etc.

 To view the available options, run the help command: